jleonard/playbook/Git-Workflow.md

 ##Best practices
 * Commit related changes - Each commit should be a wrapper for related changes.
 Avoid including multiple features or bugfixes in a single commit.
+* Keep master conflict free - Before merging work into master, merge master into your branch to resolve any conflicts first.